hashchange/jquery.documentsize/README.md

 ## Release Notes

+### v1.2.4

+- Fixed breaking change in Chrome 61+ on Android (issue #5)
+- Added support, internally, for the visualViewport API

 ### v1.2.3

 - Fixed error in IE6, IE7, and other unsupported browsers which fail at test iframe creation (issue #2)